SockeTopp/blackhawk/readme.md

 ##### How it works
 * BlackHawk simply download all the pdf files given an URL.
-* Converts each pdf file to a txt file
+* Converts each pdf file to a txt file.
-* Then scans each txt file for the given keyword and return the result
+* Then scans each txt file for the given keyword and return the result.

 ##### Considerations
 I choose Bash because I wanted this to be a fast and fun project.
 Bash is a great scripting languages the carries with a lot of efficient tools that came handy in this project.